julianjuko/subset-prompter/README.md

 ## Output

 The resulting subset of unique values based on your specified data path will be printed directly to your terminal.
+Each period in between keys denotes an abstraction level that the program consolidates during parsing before returning results, allowing you to navigate multi-layered JSON structures efficiently.